Picture of Ryan Walker RPP, MCIP

 Indigenous urbanism age-friendly communities city planning downtown public space urban design urban geography

-During 2010-11 I worked with Jill Blakley, a team of our planning students, and about 50 community volunteers on research for phase one of the City of Saskatoon’s new City Centre Plan.
-Our research into the interactions between public spaces, built environment, pedestrian activity and urban quality contributed to the production of the City’s Public Spaces, Activity and Urban Form Strategic Framework, accepted by City Council in November 2011.
-The project was a three-way partnership between the City of Saskatoon, USask, and Sweeny Sterling Finlayson &Co Architects Inc. It was awarded the 2012 Award for Planning Excellence (New and Emerging Planning Initiatives) by the Canadian Institute of Planners, the 2012 Downtown Merit Award (Planning) from the International Downtown Association, and the 2011 Premier's Award of Excellence in Design (Community Planning).
+My downtown focus began when, with Jill Blakley, a team of our planning students, and about 50 community volunteers, we studied the interactions between public space, built environment, pedestrian activity, and urban design to help complete phase one of the City of Saskatoon’s City Centre Plan.
+Titled the Public Spaces, Activity and Urban Form Strategic Framework the project was a three-way partnership between the City of Saskatoon, USask, and a Toronto-based architecture and planning firm, earning the Award for Planning Excellence (New and Emerging Planning Initiatives) by the Canadian Institute of Planners, the Downtown Merit Award (Planning) from the International Downtown Association, and the Premier's Award of Excellence in Design (Community Planning).

 Education & Training